How to File for a Domestic PPO

 Fill in the parties names at the top.
 In this form, you are the Plaintiff.
 The person you are filing for the PPO against is the Defendant.
 Leave “In the matter of” blank.

-Next, read the instructions to see if you need to list any court cases in the middle section of this form.
+Next, make sure you have read the instructions to see what court cases you need to list in the middle section of this form.
 Remember, these are family division cases that the two of you have together.
-If you don’t have any, leave this section blank.

 Check the proper box to state whether the case is in this court (the 30th Circuit Court where you are filing for this PPO) or a different one.